adamk5550/docs/Languages/JavaScript/ES5 to ES6.md

 ### Array Spreads

+*As of Node.js 5.3.0 the `--harmony` option is required to use this feature.*

 When declaring a function it is now possible to capture a variable number of arguments as an array.
 This is particularly useful when you're not sure how many arguments to expect, or want to allow the function to work with any number of arguments.

 There are ways of achieving this in ES5 but they're not pretty: the `arguments` object can be converted into an array of values, or an array can be directly passed to the function.
 Array spreads are much more elegant: